DaviDevMod/focus-trap/README.md

 ## Development status

-- The hook doesn't handle, yet, cases of non-trivial elements as first or last tabbable element in in the trap.

-  <del>Eg: in the example provided, there is no tabbable element before the radio group and the first tabbable element should be considered the current checked radio input, instead at the moment it's just the first radio input; this means that by checking the second input and then shift-tabbing back, it's possible to leave the trap.</del> Radio groups are now handled.

-  Another example is the case of elements with negative `tabIndex` as first or last element in the trap; after such element is focused (by means other than the keyboard) it is possible to leave the trap from the keyboard.

 - Error handling is missing.

 - Tests are missing.

 - The example doesn't cover all the functionalities and it is not deployed.

-- Features requiring a substantial addition in logic (and therefore most probably in size and speed) would probably not get implemented, as the original purpose of the hook is to provide a basic, easy-to-use, light & fast :fire: focus trap.
+- Features requiring a substantial addition in logic (and therefore most probably in size and speed) may not get implemented, as the original purpose of the hook is to provide a basic, easy-to-use, light & fast :fire: focus trap.

 ## Contributions